 NOTE 4: The requirements for content that is part of software, can be found in clause 11.

 10.2 Document success criteria

+10.2.0 General (informative)

-NOTE: The success criteria set out in this clause are intended to harmonize with the Working Group Note [i.26] produced by the W3C's (http://www.w3.org/WAI/GL/WCAG2ICT-TF/).
+NOTE 1: The success criteria set out in this clause are intended to harmonize with the Working Group Note [i.26] produced by the W3C's WCAG2ICT Task Force.

+NOTE 2: Each of the following headings includes a mapping, shown in parenthesis, between the requirement and the relevant success criteria in WCAG 2.0

-10.2.1 Non-text content
+10.2.1 Non-text content (SC 1.1.1)

 Where ICT is a non-web document, it shall satisfy the success criterion in Table 10.1.